keitheous/zendesk_ticket_viewer/README.md

 ... |  Loop Pages, Additional API Call by loop, Collect tickets by loop

 Between Chicken and Egg, Identifying 'count' occurs much later in Chicken.
-Egg seems a whole lot DRYER than Chicken.
+Egg seems a whole lot DRYer than Chicken.

 Then it occurred to me.
 I have been thinking in and about loops, but I have failed to consider what if there is only 1 page? ~~Revelation!~~